Post-Concussion Syndrome Treatment – An Effective Treatment Method

 We are trained to avoid any adjustment techniques which involve pushing, twisting, or pulling on the neck.
 Instead, we will use gentle and precise correction techniques to manipulate and align the affected spinal area.
 The delivery of a precise and gentle correction restores the neck and spine to its normal position so that any interference can be removed and recovery from post-concussion syndrome can begin.

-We provide post-concussion syndrome treatment for patients in the Las Vegas and surrounding areas.
+We provide chiropractic care for post concussion syndrome for patients in the Las Vegas and surrounding areas.
 This includes all of Clark County and neighboring states such as Utah, Arizona and California.

 Post-Concussion Syndrome Case Study